CorMazz/dance-tech/README.md

 ## About

-This is a 4 pronged dance technology infrastructure setup, originally created for the Greenville Westies, but designed with flexiblity in mind.
+This is a 4-pronged dance technology infrastructure setup, originally created for the Greenville Westies, but designed with flexiblity in mind.

 ### Architecture